kevinwshin/French-House-Manual/README.md

 Mandatory meetings occur every other Sunday after dinner, and all French House members are required to attend.
 The date of a meeting may be changed by informal or formal house vote but must be done 48 hours in advance.
 Showing up late to meetings, leaving early, or leaving for extended periods (greater than 10 minutes) will result in being marked absent.

 #### Unexcused absences
-Officers: Maximum of one unexcused absence before $5 fine.
+Officers: Maximum of one unexcused absence before 1 strike.
 Three unexcused absences will result in member review.

-Members: Maximum of two unexcused absences before $5 fine.
+Members: Maximum of two unexcused absences before 1 strike.
 Four unexcused absences will result in member review.

 Meetings must maintain quorum (defined by greater than 50% of the house) in order to make house decisions.
 Assuming quorum is met, a vote may pass only if the vote is a true majority (5 votes for, 5 abstaining would be a failed vote.)